-Vitamin D is promotes calcium absorption, maintenance of healthy bones and the optimal function of the neuromuscular and immune systems.
+Vitamin D promotes calcium absorption, maintenance of healthy bones and the optimal function of the neuromuscular and immune systems.
 It is also thought to reduce inflammation in the body.

 Wild salmon is arguably the most delicious source of Vitamin D, and canned wild Alaska salmon is the most consistent and reliable way of keeping wild salmon in your diet, year around.

-Here is a quick comparison Chart, with data supplied by the USDA:
+Here is a quick comparison chart, with data supplied by the USDA:

 People of all ages and stages, including pregnant moms and babies can eat Alaska salmon unlimitedly because there is so little mercury, if any, in Alaska salmon.

 Three factors contribute to Alaska wild salmon’s remarkable purity: